Skip to main content

 General Collection Guidelines

-The Music Liaison at WVU Libraries selects materials to support the research and study needs of WVU undergraduates pursuing the BA in Music, the BM, the Bachelor of Multidisciplinary Studies, and music minors; MA in Musicology, MA in Music Industry, MM and DMA students; the teaching faculty; and other researchers.
+The collections strategist at WVU Libraries selects materials to support the research and study needs of WVU undergraduates pursuing the BA in Music, the BM, the Bachelor of Multidisciplinary Studies, and music minors; MA in Musicology, MA in Music Industry, MM and DMA students; the teaching faculty; and other researchers.

 Music research at WVU focuses on performance/pedagogy and musicology.
 Other areas of research include music education, music therapy, music technology, and music industry.